hasadna/knesset-data-backend/README.md

-This project is a backend for [knesset-data-web-ui](https://github.com/WEBbeast2018/knesset-data-web-ui/) Backend server is available at [https://api.oknesset.org](https://api.oknesset.org)
+This project is a backend for [knesset-data-web-ui](https://github.com/WEBbeast2018/knesset-data-web-ui/)

+API server is available at [https://api.oknesset.org](https://api.oknesset.org)